bothrs/open-source/packages/zero-height/README.md

 - `--workspace` This is the Zero Height workspace where you design system is located.
 (Example: <workspace>.zeroheight.com)
 - `--destination` This is is the path to the file where you want you theme to be generated.
 (Example: ./src/styles/theme.ts)
 - `--expo` This flag will change some configuration in the theme to make it work with Expo.
 (Optional)
+- `--css` This flag will change the outputted file to vanilla css.

 ### Example command